wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 # Wi-Fi
 In general, devices which support Wi-Fi can be used securely on any Wi-Fi network which allows VPN traffic to transit the network.
 However, there are risks associated with using Wi-Fi which must be considered and accepted before its use is permitted.

 Many devices expose a rich set of services when connected over Wi-Fi.
 Risk owners of deployments which use Wi-Fi should be content that the increased attack surface of these devices is within the bounds of acceptability.
-For example, some devices may expose synchronisation services over Wi-Fi to allow media and data to be synchronised.
+For example, some devices may expose synchronisation services over Wi-Fi to allow media and data to be synchronized.

 Others may present a screen sharing service which allows the contents of the device’s screen to be shared with networked peripherals.
 Services may also be accessible locally when the VPN is connected, effectively causing a split tunnel.
 These attack surfaces should be considered on a device-by-device basis and only permitted where the risk is acceptable.